-Large lecture halls, fast-paced quarter schedules, and complex multi-step problems can make it difficult for students to fully understand the material before major exams arrive.
+Large lecture courses, fast-paced quarter schedules, proof-based expectations, and complex multi-step problems can make it difficult for students to fully understand the material before major exams arrive.

-Many students begin searching for Stanford calculus help, Stanford Calculus 2 help, or Stanford Calculus 3 help when courses like MATH 19, MATH 20, and MATH 21 become difficult, while others specifically look for a Stanford calculus tutor who understands the structure of Stanford mathematics exams.
+Many students begin searching for Stanford calculus help, Stanford Calculus 2 help, Stanford Calculus 3 help, or a Stanford calculus tutor when courses like MATH 19, MATH 20, MATH 21, MATH 51, and MATH 53 become difficult.
+Others need advanced help in MATH 115, MATH 120, or other proof-based mathematics courses.

 Today that system is available online through the Woody Calculus Mastery Lab.

-Stanford University Calculus, Differential Equations, and Advanced Math Courses
+Stanford University Calculus, Differential Equations, and Advanced Mathematics Courses

-Students from Stanford University frequently use Woody Calculus for help with the following courses.
+Students from Stanford University frequently use Woody Calculus for help with the following mathematics courses.

 Course numbers listed below follow the Stanford Department of Mathematics and the Stanford mathematics course listings.